 _______________

 11 11.31.1 Conformity with the Table of Frequency Allocations implies the successful application of No. 9.21, when necessary.
-However, the recording of the assignment with respect to those objecting administration(s) whose agreement(s) have not been obtained will be with a favourable finding, subject to the condition that the assignment in question shall not cause harmful interference to nor claim protection from the service(s) of the objecting administration(s) from which the agreement was sought.
+However, the recording of the assignment with respect to those objecting administration(s) whose agreement(s) have not been obtained will be with a favourable finding, subject to the condition that the assignment in question shall not cause harmful interference to nor claim protection from the service(s) of the objecting administration(s) from which the agreement was sought and that the notifying administration indicates that efforts have been made to obtain the agreement.
 With respect to the administration(s) which have not objected under No. 9.21, the recording of the assignment shall also be made with a favourable finding.
-(WRC-03)
+(WRC-15)

 Reasons: To encourage administrations to complete to the maximum extent possible the agreement seeking procedure under No. 9.21, in which the notifying administration should indicate to the Bureau that efforts have been made to effect coordination under No. 9.21 with those objecting administrations whose agreements have not been obtained.